-Seek emergency medical help if you have sudden shortness of breath, chest pain spreading to your neck or arms, nausea, severe dizziness, a cold sweat, weakness on one side of your body, slurred speech, or pain, redness, or swelling in an arm or leg.
+Seek emergency medical attention if you have sudden shortness of breath, chest pain spreading to your neck or arms, nausea, severe dizziness, a cold sweat, weakness on one side of your body, slurred speech, or pain, redness, or swelling in an arm or leg.

 Before taking this medicine

-a weak immune system or chronic infection (such as tuberculosis, shingles, HIV, or hepatitis);
+a weak immune system or HIV;

 any type of cancer;